Seasick-Turtle/100-Days-of-Code/README.md

 * Joined an organization, Project Unicorn), and joined a group for a new project
 * Did additional work on FCC tribute page, just needs a bit more CSS work and content and should be done
 * Got invited as a contributor for the new project

+### Day 4:

+* Assisted with user functionality diagram and ux design for TaskIt
+* Did additional work on FCC tribute
+* Started planning for the next FCC project